urbit/operators.urbit.org/content/manual/running/hosting.md

 - In the Dojo, use either `"CTRL + D"` or `|exit` to shut down your ship.
-- Archive your ship by running `tar cvzf riclen-tinlyr.tar.gz ~/path/to/your/pier`, replacing `riclen-tinlyr` with your own ship name and `~/path/to/your/pier` with the location of your pier.
+- Archive your ship by running `tar cvzf riclen-tinlyr.tar.gz ~/path/to/your/pier` (substitute your own ship name and pier location).

 ## 4. Connect to the server